Glossary of Buddhist Terms: Letters F – J

 Ganden Emanation Scripture See Kadam Emanation Scripture.

 Generation stage A realization of a creative yoga prior to attaining the actual completion stage, which is attained through the practice of bringing the three bodies into the path, in which one mentally generates oneself as a Tantric Deity and one’s surroundings as the Deity’s mandala.
 Meditation on generation stage is called a `creative yoga’ because its object is created, or generated, by correct imagination.
-See Tantric Grounds and Paths, Mahamudra Tantra, Guide to Dakini Land, and Essence of Vajrayana.
+See Tantric Grounds and Paths, Modern Buddhism, Mahamudra Tantra, The New Guide to Dakini Land, and Essence of Vajrayana.

 Generic image The appearing object of a conceptual mind.
 A generic image, or mental image, of an object is like a reflection of that object.
 Conceptual minds know their object through the appearance of a generic image of that object, not by seeing the object directly.
 The conceptual mind mistakes the generic image, or mental image, for the object itself.
 For example, if we think about our mother, an image of our mother appears to our conceptual mind, and it seems to that mind as if our mother herself is appearing.
 However, the object that principally appears to that mind is the generic image of our mother.
 This generic image appears to our mind through the mental exclusion of all objects that are not our mother.
 It is therefore the appearance of a non-non-mother.
 As such, like all generic images, it is a permanent phenomenon, whereas our mother herself is impermanent.
-See Heart of Wisdom and Understanding the Mind.
+See The New Heart of Wisdom and How to Understand the Mind.

 Geshe A title given by Kadampa monasteries to accomplished Buddhist scholars.
 Contracted form of the Tibetan `ge wai she nyen’, literally meaning `virtuous friend’.